SrikalaRekapalli/testRepo/README.md

 # testRepo
 Its a test repository.
 This is created for demo purpose only.
-In side Master
+Inside a edit branch.